Collision Course (2021 film)

-Collision Course is a 2021 movie directed by Bolanle Austen-Peters.
+Collision Course, later retitled as Collision, is a 2021 Nigerian drama film directed by Bolanle Austen-Peters.
 It was featured as the closing film for the 10th Africa International Film Festival in November 2021 and was the opening film for the Athen’s Nollywood Travel Film Festival in May 2022.

 Plot

 The film simultaneously tells the story of a police officer struggling to make ends meet and an upcoming artiste.
 The police officer sets up a roadblock to collect bribes.
 At the roadblock, he meets the artiste and mistakenly shoots him dead.
 The events that follow would eventually lead to the police officer's arrest.